-23 of the underlying mortgage loans, collectively representing 94.8% of the initial mortgage pool balance, had initial terms to maturity of 84 months.
-1 of the underlying mortgage loans, representing 5.2% of the initial mortgage pool balance, had an initial term to maturity of 90 months.
+All of the underlying mortgage loans had initial terms to maturity of 84 months.
 Balloon Loans.....

-All of the underlying mortgage loans are Balloon Loans.
-An underlying mortgage loan is considered to be a "Balloon Loan" if its principal balance is not scheduled to be fully amortized by the underlying mortgage loan's scheduled maturity date and thus requires a payment at such scheduled maturity date larger than the regular monthly debt service payment due on such underlying mortgage loan.

-Mortgage Loans with Interest-Only Periods

-4 of the underlying mortgage loans, collectively representing 17.7% of the initial mortgage pool balance, do not provide for any amortization prior to the related scheduled maturity date.
-20 of the underlying mortgage loans, collectively representing 82.3% of the initial mortgage pool balance, provide for an interest-only period of between 12 and 48 months following origination followed by amortization for the balance of the loan term.
+All of the underlying mortgage loans are Balloon Loans. underlying mortgage loan is considered to be a "Balloon Loan" if its principal balance is not scheduled to be fully amortized by the underlying mortgage loan's scheduled maturity date and thus requires a payment at such scheduled maturity date larger than the regular monthly debt service payment due on such underlying mortgage loan.
+Mortgage Loans with Interest-Only Periods 2 of the underlying mortgage loans, collectively representing 13.5% of the initial mortgage pool balance, do not provide for any amortization prior to the related scheduled maturity date.
+23 of the underlying mortgage loans, collectively representing 86.5% of the initial mortgage pool balance, provide for an interest-only period of between 24 and 48 months following origination followed by amortization for the balance of the loan term.
 None of the underlying mortgage loans is scheduled to fully amortize over its term.

-Underlying Mortgage Loans

-Made to the Same Borrower or
+Underlying Mortgage Loans Made to the Same Borrower or Borrowers Under Common Ownership.....

-Borrowers Under

-Common Ownership.....

 The issuing entity will include 4 groups of underlying mortgage loans that were made to the same borrower or borrowers under common ownership.

-None of the underlying mortgage loans is cross-collateralized or cross-defaulted with any other underlying mortgage loan or any mortgage loan that is not in the issuing entity.
+None of the underlying mortgage loans is crosscollateralized or cross-defaulted with any other underlying mortgage loan or any mortgage loan that is not in the issuing entity.
 See "Description of the Underlying Mortgage Loans-Underlying Mortgage Loans Made to the Same Borrower or Borrowers Under Common Ownership" in this information circular.
 Prepayment Characteristics of the Mortgage Loans.....

-10 of the underlying mortgage loans, collectively representing 56.3% of the initial mortgage pool balance, restrict voluntary prepayments by prohibiting any voluntary prepayments for a specified period of time after the origination of the underlying mortgage loan (during which time defeasance is permitted on or after the second anniversary of the Closing Date), followed by a prepayment consideration period during which voluntary principal prepayments must be accompanied by a Static Prepayment Premium, followed by an open prepayment period prior to maturity during which voluntary principal prepayments may be made without payment of any prepayment consideration.
-See "-Defeasance" below.
+15 of the underlying mortgage loans, collectively representing 50.9% of the initial mortgage pool balance, restrict voluntary prepayments by prohibiting any voluntary prepayments for a specified period of time after the origination of the underlying mortgage loan (during which time defeasance is permitted on or after the second anniversary of the Closing Date), followed by a prepayment consideration period during which voluntary principal prepayments must be accompanied by a Static Prepayment Premium, followed by an open prepayment period prior to maturity during which voluntary principal prepayments may be made without payment of any prepayment consideration. "-Defeasance" below.
+9 of the underlying mortgage loans, collectively representing 44.7% of the initial mortgage pool balance, restrict voluntary prepayments by prohibiting any voluntary prepayments for a specified period of time after the origination of the underlying mortgage loan (during which time defeasance is permitted on or after the second anniversary of the

-8 of the underlying mortgage loans, collectively representing 25.4% of the initial mortgage pool balance, restrict voluntary prepayments by prohibiting any voluntary prepayments for a specified period of time after the origination of the underlying mortgage loan (during which time defeasance is permitted on or after the second anniversary of the Closing Date), followed by an open prepayment period prior to maturity during which voluntary principal prepayments may be made without payment of any prepayment consideration.
-See "-Defeasance" below.
+Closing Date), followed by an open prepayment period prior to maturity during which voluntary principal prepayments may be made without payment of any prepayment consideration.

-4 of the underlying mortgage loans, collectively representing 9.9% of the initial mortgage pool balance, restrict voluntary prepayments by requiring that any voluntary principal prepayment made during a specified period of time be accompanied by the greater of a Static Prepayment Premium and a Yield Maintenance Charge, followed by an open prepayment period prior to maturity during which voluntary principal prepayments may be made without payment of any prepayment consideration.
+1 underlying mortgage loan, representing 4.5% of the initial mortgage pool balance, restricts voluntary prepayments by requiring that any voluntary principal prepayments made during a specified period of time be accompanied by the greater of a Static Prepayment Premium and a